Elan456/pyquadtree/README.md

 ### 2. Adding elements to the QuadTree

-The first argument can be any object you want to store in the quadtree.
+The first argument is the object to store.
-The second argument is a tuple of the form `(x, y)` where `(x, y)` is the location of the object.
+The second argument is a tuple of the form `(x, y)` where `(x, y)` is the location of the object in the bounding box.
+The location must be within the bounding box of the quadtree.
 ```python
 quadtree.add("apple", (100, 100))
 ```